Volunteer Opportunities for Undergraduate Students

 An important component of ENGL 62000, "Classroom Communication for International Teaching Assistants," are the presentations prepared by the students in the course.
 The presentations give students practice speaking English in front of an audience.
 To make this exercise as realistic and beneficial as possible, we ask Purdue undergraduates to come, observe and play the part of a student in a class.
 For example, volunteers may be asked to take part in a mock question-and-answer session.
 Volunteers observe 2 presentations in a 50-minute class period and complete a brief written evaluation (.pdf/87KB) for each, stating what was good and where improvement is still needed.

 Some instructors may offer extra credit to undergraduates who observe presentations — be sure to ask.
 Volunteers will be given a participation memo after volunteering as proof of participation.
 To receive the participation memo volunteers must arrive on time, stay for the entire session and actively participate.

-Summer 2014 Presentation Dates
+Fall 2014 Presentation Dates

 Click the "Register" button to see the time choices that are currently available and to sign-up.
 Seats are limited--please register in advance.

 Volunteer participation and feedback is very important to our students.
 Seats are limited--please register in advance.
 If after registering you find you cannot attend, please cancel your registration so that your space may be filled by another volunteer.

 An informal opportunity to meet and talk with international TAs